facebook/ThreatExchange/doc/threat_exchange.md

   * submitter\_count - The number of members that have submitted the indicator;
   * threat\_types - A list of broad threat types the indicator is associated with, see values defined below;
-  * type - The kind of indicator, see values defined below in the "Optional, Threat Specific Fields" section.
+  * type - The kind of indicator, see values defined below in the "Type Field Values" section.

 The following query parameters are available under Platform version 2.4 (bold parameters are required):